symbio-n0mad/clipGreps/README.md

-# clipGreps: Clipboard Grep and Replace
+# clipGreps: Clipboard Grep and Substitute
 ## clipGre.ps1

 A lightweight PowerShell script for **filter** or **search & replace operations** directly on your **clipboard content**.